willfenton/BetaStar/README.md

 Create a `BotConfigFile.json`  file that will describe the roster of bots and their required attributes.
 It should also contain an array of maps to be used.
 For each map you want the bots to play on, add its name into this array, **including** the `.SC2Map` file ending.

 ## Building your own bot
 In order to work with the ladder manager, your bot's `main()` should call `RunBot()` from LadderInterface.h.
-DebugBot (included in this repo) can be used as an example for how to do this.
+[DebugBot](https://github.com/solinas/Sc2LadderServer/tree/master/tests/debugbot) can be used as an example for how to do this.
 However, do not submit a copy of this entire repository as your final project.
 If you're unsure how to include the SC2 API headers and libraries, please take a look at these [instructions](https://github.com/davechurchill/commandcenter#developer-install--compile-instructions-windows).

 [SC2 API Reference and Tutorials](https://blizzard.github.io/s2client-api/)